NeedMoreDesu/Placeholders/README.md

 github "NeedMoreDesu/Placeholder"
 ```

-If you use Carthage to build your dependencies, make sure you have added `Placeholders.framework`, `ReactiveSwift.framework`, and `Result.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.
+If you use Carthage to build your dependencies, make sure you have added `Placeholders.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 #### CocoaPods